Pressure washer grimy

 How often should I clean my pressure washer?

-It's recommended to clean your pressure washer after each use, or at least once a month, to prevent a buildup of dirt and debris.
+It's recommended to clean your pressure washer after every use, or at least a few times per year, to prevent a buildup of grime and maintain optimal performance.

 Connect with certified professionals in your area